alpenlabs/strata/.github/PULL_REQUEST_TEMPLATE.md

 ## Notes to Reviewers

 <!--
-Anything in particular you want to note that will help reviewer's fulfill their role in reviewing this PR?
+Anything in particular you want to note that will help reviewers fulfill their role in reviewing this PR?
 -->